jaydeegbobeh/eng88/DevOps/README.md

 - doing so in short cycles
 - Code done -> unit tests -> integrate -> acceptance test -> deploy to production (each step is automated)

-- Jenkins is a CI/CD server, facilitates CI/CD by can building, testing and deploying software.
+- Jenkins is a CI/CD server, facilitates CI/CD by can buiding, testing and deploying software.
 - You can set up Jenkins to watch for any code changes in places e.g GitHub and automatically do a build.
 - You can utilize container technology such as Docker, initiate tests and then take actions like rolling back/forward in production.